Forever Now (The Psychedelic Furs album): Choice of record producer

 When the time came to return to a recording studio, the band sought out a new record producer.
 Lillywhite, who had done the work for both of their previous albums, had other commitments, and many in the band felt it was time to chart a new course anyway.
 Columbia management first attempted to match the band with David Bowie, who was a high-profile Furs supporter and who expressed enthusiasm for working with them.
 Bowie, however, also had commitments which would have postponed work for what the band felt would be an unacceptably long time.
 More importantly, there was a belief among some band members that this partnership would not yield much of a change.
 According to Richard Butler, "the media were already making lots of comparisons between our music and his", and the band did not want to appear too indebted.
 A last-minute offer by Lillywhite to fit the band into his schedule was politely declined.

 It was Ely who first suggested the American producer Todd Rundgren.
-The band members gathered for an exploratory visit to his Utopia Sound studio in upstate New York where Rundgren, who was already a fan of the Furs' music, quickly signed onto the project.
+The band members gathered for an exploratory visit to his Utopia Sound studio in upstate New York, where Rundgren, who was already a fan of the Furs' music, quickly signed onto the project.

-The partnership with Rundgren – an established industry giant, known for his work with major label successes like Meat Loaf's Bat Out of Hell – was derided by some as the inevitable "pop sellout", but others saw it as a positive development, even a "major production coup".
-The band members themselves were pleased with Rundgren's assistance, and have all expressed pride in the results and gratitude for the experience.
+The partnership with Rundgren – an established figure, known for his work on major label successes like Meat Loaf's Bat Out of Hell – was derided by some as the inevitable "pop sellout", but others saw it as a positive development, even a "major production coup".
+The band members themselves were pleased with Rundgren's assistance, and have expressed pride in the results and gratitude for the experience.